KULeuven-Diepenbeek/appdev-course/content/extra/faq.md

 Cause 2: Are you on a 64-bit system but did you install 32-bit emulators or components?
 Pay careful attention to the processor architecture of the installation and your machine---these should match!

+Cause 3: Your HAXM version is not up to date.
+Try installing a more recent version of HAXM (7.8.0 is the latest) or another Win-specific hypervisor.
+See https://developer.android.com/studio/run/emulator-acceleration for Win10/11 specific troubleshooting.

 ### 4. Invalid Entry CRC while deploying

 Error: